 Thankfully, managing a large website doesn’t have to be so painstaking.
 Build your website the right way from the beginning and you can make site-wide changes from one place.
 For example, instead of copying and pasting your header code onto every page, you create a single header file and call it with a PHP include function.
 So you make any necessary changes to your header file and they apply to everywhere it appears across your website.

 As for link audits, a nice fix for this is to create an algorithm that runs across all of your pages each month and flags up any broken links.
 So instead of manually running these audits, they happen in the background and you get a notification if any errors come back.
-Our software Apollo does this 24/7 – you can check it out here.

-4. Handling large volumes of traffic
+5. Handling large volumes of traffic

 Forget about shared hosting plans; you need a dedicated server all to yourself.
 You want a package that doesn’t set a limit on the number of monthly visits to your site (unmetered bandwidth) or at least sets a higher limit than you’ll ever need.
 Just consider how much you aim to increase your traffic over time.

-There’s a lot more to consider with enterprise web hosting but the key thing is to make sure you’re ready to handle large volumes of traffic without impacting performance.
+There’s a lot more to consider with enterprise web hosting, but the key thing is to make sure you’re ready to handle large volumes of traffic without impacting performance.

 Moving away from hosting, something else you need to be ready for is handling data from all those visitors you’re expecting.
 You’re going to need to automate your data collection and attribution process so that traffic volume doesn’t become an issue.
 No matter how much your traffic and lead count spikes, automation will mean you’re ready to scale up when needed.